14eKake/VANTAIRO/README.md

 ## License

-This repository currently does not include a license file.
-When a `LICENSE` file is added, its terms will define how the project may be used and shared.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.